10 Best Banks in North Carolina

 Checking Accounts

-With Ally’s Interest Checking account, customers can enjoy a 0.25% APY, no minimum balance requirements, and no opening deposit requirements.
+With Ally’s Interest Checking account, customers can enjoy interest on their balance, no minimum balance requirements, and no opening deposit requirements.
 Along with features such as mobile check deposits, a free MasterCard debit card, and RoundUps deposited into your savings account, this account can help you reach your financial goals faster than a traditional checking account.

 Savings Accounts

 Along with checking and savings accounts, Ally Bank also offers money market accounts, CDs, mortgages, auto loans, personal loans, investing, and retirement services to help you achieve your financial goals.
-Further, you can rest assured that Ally Bank is FDIC insured, meaning your deposits are protected and secure.
+In addition, Ally Bank is FDIC-insured, meaning your deposits are protected and secure.

 Pros: